All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 An inconclusive conclusion.

 So, we know that a surviving Knickerbocker straw hat was called “immense” in 1876.
 We know straw hats, in general, were larger in size in the middle of the century when compared to the turn of the next century.
-And we have a late-1840s photo of the Knickerbocker men wearing straw hats that did not exactly match each other, but did match the style of the day.
+And it was possible that the hats were each slightly different from one another and purchased at different times.

 We will never know exactly what the Knickerbocker hat looked like.
 But with the above study, I can say with some certainty that we’re now in the ballpark.
 So I offer to you one interpretation of the Knickerbocker’s first uniform, chip hat and all.